lavalink-devs/youtube-source/README.md

 plugins:
   youtube:
     enabled: true # Whether this source can be used.
-    allowSearch: true # Whether "ytsearch:" and "ytmsearch:" can be used
+    allowSearch: true # Whether "ytsearch:" and "ytmsearch:" can be used.
     allowDirectVideoIds: true # Whether just video IDs can match.
 If false, only complete URLs will be loaded.
     allowDirectPlaylistIds: true # Whether just playlist IDs can match.
 If false, only complete URLs will be loaded.
     # The clients to use for track loading.
 See below for a list of valid clients.